Granny Flat Estimator NSW | Cost Planning Guide

 1. Is this granny flat estimator NSW tool a fixed quote?

 No. It is a rough planning tool only.
-Accurate pricing depends on design, approvals, services, access, slope and final scope.
+Project-specific pricing depends on design, approvals, services, access, slope and final scope.

 2. What guide ranges does the estimator use?